markusmoenig/CHIPcade/ChipReference.md

 - **SPRX Sd, Rs**.
 Set the x position of the sprite.
 - **SPRY Sd, Rs**.
 Set the y position of the sprite.
 - **SPRROT Sd, Rs**.
 Set the rotation of the sprite.
+- **SPRPRI Sd, Rs**.
+Set the priority of the sprite.
+Sprite with a lower priority with be drawn last.
+Default is 0.

 - **SPRACC Sd, Rs**.
 Apply an acceleration impulse to the sprite.
 - **SPRSPD Sd, Rs**.
 Apply a constant speed to the sprite.